 Update: Extra Outlook is no longer available on the server the project has been hosted on.
 We have uploaded the latest available version of the program to our own servers.
-You can download the program with a click no the following link: How do spammers spam?
+You can download the program with a click no the following link: [Download not found]

 We have tested the download with up to date antivirus software and it tested clean.
 Still, we suggest you test it again on your system before you run the program for the first time.
 The latest version of Extra Download is version 1.3.